sandialabs/capp/README.md

   )
 ```

-If the `config.cmake` or `app.cmake` files are altered, the next time that CApp
+If the `flavor.cmake` or `app.cmake` files are altered, the next time that CApp
 tries to build it will re-configure all packages.

-There are three ways the user can select which configuration CApp is operating on:
+There are three ways the user can select which flavor CApp is operating on:
- 1. The CApp command accepts an argument `--config=<config_name>`
+ 1. The CApp command accepts an argument `--flavor <flavor_name>` or `-f <flavor_name>` for short
- 2. If the CApp command is executed somewhere inside the configuration directory,
+ 2. If the CApp command is executed somewhere inside the flavor directory,
-    it will infer the configuration based on the directory.
+    it will infer the flavor based on the directory.
- 3. Given no other information, CApp will use `default` as the name of the configuration.
+ 3. Given no other information, CApp will use `plain` as the name of the flavor.

 ### clone command